BelayAdamu/IP_Address_Tracker/README.md

 ### What I learned

 I learned a lot while building this app.
-I learned how to interact with remote API servers and how to present incoming responses to clients.
-I have used a different API for tracking IP's than what is recommended by Frontend mentors.
-The API I used for this project allows upto 10000 calls in a month as opposed to only 1000 calls on the recommended one.
-Of course, I'm not sutisfied by this change.
-The API i chose is less accurate when revealing locations.
+I learned how to interact with remote API servers and how to populate the UI with incoming responses from servers.
+I have used a different API for tracking IP's than what was recommended by Frontend mentors.
+The API I used allows upto 10000 calls a month as opposed to only 1000 calls on the recommended one.
+Of course, I'm not sutisfied by this change for the API i used is less accurate when revealing locations.

 ### Continued development

-I hope to return to this app to make some search engine optimization so users can easily discover it.
+I hope to return to this app to make some search engine optimization to the code so users can easily discover it.

 ### Useful resources